Mama ŠČ!: Background and composition

 In further interviews with the Croatian newsite Pressing, the band claimed that the song was a metaphor for the Russian Federation.
-The band claims that in the song, they mock dictators for being "childish", with an emphasis on the Russian president Vladimir Putin and his decision to launch the 2022 Russian invasion of Ukraine.
+The band claims that in the song, they mock dictators for being "childish", with an emphasis on the Russian president Vladimir Putin and his decision to launch the Russian invasion of Ukraine.

 According to Hrvoje Cvijanović, the "tractor", which is mentioned numerous times in the song, is symbolism for the Belarusian president Alexander Lukashenko, who has aided Russia in the invasion, including by gifting a tractor to Putin for his 70th birthday.
-The song criticizes both leaders, calling them "psychopaths".
+The song criticizes both leaders, calling them "psychopaths", although rather allusively, since performers are precluded from promoting political messages in the Eurovision Song Contest.

 Commercial performance

 On the issue of 6 February 2023, "Mama ŠČ!" debuted at number 27 on the Croatian HR Top 40 chart.
-This marks their first chart entry in less than a year, the last being "Drama", a collaboration with Croatian singer Alka Vuica in early 2022 issued on 21 March.
+This marks the band's first chart entry in less than a year, the last being "Drama", a collaboration with Croatian singer Alka Vuica in early 2022 issued on 21 March.
 In its second week on the chart, the song fell two spots to number 29.
 After the performance at Dora 2023, the song rose to a new peak at number four in its third week on the chart.
-By peaking at number four, "Mama ŠČ" became the band's highest charting song on the HR Top 40 chart to date.
+By peaking at number four, "Mama ŠČ" became the band's highest-charting song on the HR Top 40 chart to date.
 A week later, in its fourth week on the chart, the song topped the chart becoming Let 3's first chart topper in Croatia.

 In the week of 25 February 2023, "Mama ŠČ" debuted at number six on Billboard's Croatia Songs chart, becoming the band's first song to do so.
 It was also Croatia's first Eurovision entry to chart on the Croatia Songs chart.
-The song stayed on the chart for a total of two weeks.
+The song stayed on the chart for a total of four weeks.